gawatu/windowsserverdocs/WindowsServerDocs/administration/system-insights/system-insights-capabilities.md

 - **Error** - An unknown problem caused the capability to fail.
 - **None** - No prediction was made.
 This could be due to a lack of data or any other capability-specific reason for not making a prediction.

-Additionally, any capability-specific data contained in the result will be serialized to a JSON file, which is [accessible through PowerShell](system-insights-management.md).
+Additionally, any capability-specific data contained in the result will be placed in a user-accessible JSON file, which [can be found using PowerShell](system-insights-management.md).

 ## Default capabilities
 In Windows Server 2019, System Insights introduces four default capabilities focused on capacity forecasting: